jakobhaervig/openfoam-docker-vscode-workflow/README.md

 ![](attachVSCode.gif)

 ## 5. Open a folder to access the file system
-Finally, make sure to open a folder at the root to gain full access to the file system in the Docker container:
+Finally, from within the newly opened window open a folder at root ``/`` to gain full access to the file system of the Docker container:

 ![](openFolder.gif)